smallnest/go-concurrent-quiz/README.md

 - [ ] A: can't compile
 - [ ] B: output `main --> A --> B --> C`
 - [ ] C: output `main`
-- [ ] D: panic because of deadlock
+- [ ] D: the program exits because of panic

 ### ※ Quiz 2